What Is a Good UCAT Score?

-With the removal of UCAT Abstract Reasoning (AR), a common question from students is “What will be a ‘good’ UCAT score this year?”.
-Understanding UCAT scores can be confusing, and this is particularly so with the removal of the UCAT Abstract Reasoning subtest in 2025.
-This blog aims to answer common questions about UCAT ANZ scores and provide guidance on interpreting your results in light of the new test format.
+A common question from students is “What will be a good UCAT score this year?”.
+Understanding UCAT scores can be confusing.
+This blog aims to answer common questions about UCAT ANZ scores and provide guidance on interpreting your results.

 Your UCAT ANZ score report will be structured as follows: